-Ten thousand adults turn 65 every day, and US Census data show that the population ages 65 and older is expected to nearly double in the next 30 years.
-Older adults are also expected to experience increased life expectancy.
-As the US population ages and life expectancy increases, the growing number of older adults, particularly those with multiple chronic conditions, poses challenges to the current health care system.
+Ten thousand adults turn 65 every day, and U.S. Census data show that the population ages 65 and older is expected to nearly double in the next 30 years.
+Older adults also are expected to experience increased life expectancy.
+As the U.S. population ages and life expectancy increases, the growing number of older adults, particularly those with multiple chronic conditions, poses challenges to the current health care system.
 For older adults and caregivers, the current health care system can be difficult to navigate to find the right care at the right place at the right time.

-Too often, older adults are needlessly harmed in health care settings and receive care that is inconsistent with what matters to them.
-We have extensive knowledge of what it takes to improve care for older adults; numerous effective, evidence-based models for geriatric care exist and are in practice.
+Older adults have unique care needs, and challenges persist in making transitions between care settings and receiving care that is consistent with what matters to them.
+We have extensive knowledge of what it takes to improve care for older adults; numerous effective, evidencebased models for geriatric care exist and are in practice.
 Unfortunately, these models reach only a portion of those who could benefit from them.
 There is a gap between what is known as the best care for older adults and the care that is provided.